holoviz-topics/holoSeq/README.md

 This proof of concept runs in a notebook, or if the dependencies are available, can be served from this repository's root, as:
 > panel serve holoSeq_random.py --show
+Try increasing xmax to 1 or 10 million to get a sense of scale capacity.

 ```
 # see https://github.com/fubar2/holoSeq